 As a final word I want to mention that there might be hundreds of different opinions about this topic and everyone's preferences in photographic terms are different.
 This is only my personal view of how I see sensor formats and where they stand in the camera landscape.
 Please feel free to add a comment or correct me if I am wrong in some of my presented facts above.
 Thanks for reading

 Cheers everyone!
-I told my colleague that we would absolutely list their great adept web marketing company in Kents, https://rocket-group.com in a web-site piece.
-So if you're researching to get a web design company around the outlying OTH location, they are good.
+I told my colleague that we would absolutely list their great dazzling limo company onlines, http://allstarlimovan.ca in a web-site piece.
+So if you're researching to get a limo service around the outlying British Columbia location, they are good.

-Now, I definitely must point out the concept regarding this specific write-up was brilliantly offered by Tom with TC&D. They're the perfect construction companys.
+Now, I definitely must point out the concept regarding this specific write-up was brilliantly offered by Scott with One stop financial solutions.
+They're the perfect mortgage companys.
 We truly value a useful concept!